DataDog/integrations-extras/hasura_cloud/README.md

 ## Setup

-Getting set up with the Hasura Cloud Datadog integration for your Hasura Cloud project is as simple as providing a Datadog API key and region to Hasura Cloud.
+To set up the Hasura Cloud Datadog integration for your Hasura Cloud project, provide a Datadog API key and region to Hasura Cloud.

 Refer to the [Hasura Cloud documentation][3] to configure the Datadog Integration for your Hasura Cloud project.